| Ancient City, Ancient Tradition

 in 669AD.
 He built the first church, probably on the site of the current cathedral which dates from the 13th century.
 Chad's

 Licidfelth quickly became the ecclesiastical centre of the Kingdom of Mercia.
+Lichfield, a stronghold for Royalists, suffered during the Civil

 War due to its strategic position between north and south.
 Parliamentarians desecrated the Cathedral in 1643 and bombarded

+it in 1646 when the central spire collapsed.
 In later centuries the original Roman routes became important

 highways.
 Lichfield was a major staging post for the horse drawn coaches and carriages of the time.
 Lichfield had one of the